-Furthermore, the applicant's reasoning that the availability of sewer and the proximity of the transportation system create "prime land to be developed" is correct for those areas zoned Agricultural Urban (A-U), but is incorrect for those areas zoned A-R. The intent of the A-U zone is to control the development of rural land within the Urban Service Area over a period of time, so as to manage the growth of the community and in order to avoid premature or improper development.
+Additionally, the applicant's reasoning that the availability of sewer and the proximity of the transportation system create "prime land to be developed" is correct for those areas zoned Agricultural Urban (A-U), but is incorrect for those areas zoned A-R. The intent of the A-U zone is to control the development of rural land within the Urban Service Area over a period of time, so as to manage the growth of the community and in order to avoid premature or improper development.
 Comparatively, the A-R zone is intended to preserve the rural character of the agricultural service area by promoting agriculture and related uses, and by discouraging all forms of urban development except for a limited amount of conditional uses.
 Therefore the inappropriateness of the A-R zone is not predicated on the availability of services.

-The petitioner goes on to state that the current zoning is clearly appropriate as the property has been inside the Urban Service Area for over 20 years and was slated for this exact type of residential development since the adoption of the Expansion Area Master Plan (EAMP).
-This is true; however, the Urban County Government made the decision in 1996 that it would be in the interest of the community that zone changes in the Expansion Area be taken parcel by parcel, and be deliberated based on the compliance with the adopted Comprehensive Plan and circumstances at the time development was proposed.
-Furthermore, the petitioner is utilizing an element of the 2018 Comprehensive Plan, the EAMP, to make an appropriateness argument.
-The land use element of the EAMP should be utilized to show compliance with the Comprehensive Plan, not to make an argument regarding the appropriateness or inappropriateness of the proposed zoning.
-The use of the EAMP conflates and confuses the two and is not a proper finding necessary for a proposed map amendment under KRS 100.213.
+The petitioner goes on to state that the current zoning is clearly appropriate as the property has been inside the Urban Service Area for over 25 years and was slated for this exact type of residential development since the adoption of the Expansion Area Master Plan (EAMP).
+This is partially accurate; however, the Urban County Government made the decision in 1996 that it would be in the interest of the community that zone changes in the Expansion Area be taken parcel by parcel, and be deliberated based on the compliance with the adopted Comprehensive Plan and circumstances at the time development was proposed.
+Staff does not disagree with the applicant that this property has the potential to be rezoned.
+However, as the current zoning is appropriate, the petitioner should address the Goals, Objectives, Policies and Criteria to show how their proposed rezoning is in agreement with the 2018 Comprehensive Plan.
+Especially since the proposed land uses were recommended for this site, but in a different configuration, for a different acreage, and a lesser density.